Snickers Cake

 • Remove from the oven and let the cakes cool completely, before slicing in half and frosting.

-• In a large bowl, beat together your butter and peanut butter until smooth.
-Slowly fold in your powdered sugar and vanilla until smooth and creamy.
+• To make the frosting, beat together the butter and peanut butter until smooth.
+Slowly fold in the powdered sugar and vanilla until smooth and creamy.

 • Place one single bottom layer of one of the cakes on a flat surface or serving dish.
 Lightly spread a thin layer of caramel, followed by 1/4 of the peanut butter frosting.
 Top with extra caramel.
 Place the top layer of the cake.
 Repeat the process, until you have all 4 layers on top of one another.
 Carefully add extra frosting on top, if desired.